swamphacks/developer-docs/CONTRIBUTING.md

 - **hotfix/<`fix-name`>** => used for fixing bugs

 ### Commit Format
 Commit styles should follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
-These styles are generally enforced using git hooks and should be used in every case.
+These styles are generally enforced using git hooks and should be used in every repo.